unn-info-tech/referral_system/README.md

 ## Introduction

-The Referral System is a Django-based API for phone number verification, friend invitation codes, and user profiles.
+The Referral System is a Django Rest Framework-based APIs for phone number verification, friend invitation codes, and user profiles.

 ## Features